 As a public company we are required to file periodic financial statements with the SEC that have been audited or reviewed by an independent accountant.
 The independent auditor of EnviroSystems, Weinick Sanders Leventhal & Co., LLP ("Weinick"), provided a report on EnviroSystems' financial statements for the fiscal year ended March 31, 2005.
-However, Weinick has ceased doing business and we have been unable to obtain a reissued Weinick report for EnviroSystems' financial statements included in this report.
-Our stockholders will encounter difficulties in obtaining or will be unable to obtain from Weinick, with respect to its audits of EnviroSystems' financial statements for the year ended March 31, 2005, relief that may be available to investors under the federal securities laws against audit firms.
+However, Weinick has ceased doing business and we have been unable to obtain a reissued Weinick report for EnviroSystems' financial statements included in this prospectus.
+Although we are not aware of any basis for a lawsuit seeking relief from Weinick, our stockholders will encounter difficulties in obtaining or will be unable to obtain from Weinick, with respect to its audits of EnviroSystems' financial statements for the year ended March 31, 2005, relief that may be available to investors under the federal securities laws against audit firms.